Manufactured gas plants

 What is a manufactured gas plant?

-In the mid 1800s and early 1900s, before natural gas was available as an energy source, more than 1,500 manufactured gas plants (MGPs) were located in cities and towns across the country.
-These plants used coal and oil to produce gas for lighting, heating and cooking.
+In the mid-1800s and early 1900s, before natural gas was available as an energy source, more than 1,500 manufactured gas plants (MGPs) were located in cities and towns across the country.
+These plants used coal and oil to produce gas for the lighting, heating and cooking needs of the local community.
 With the arrival of natural gas in the 1930s, most of the MGP sites in California were no longer needed and were closed.
+As was common practice at the time, byproducts of the gas-making process were left buried on-site.

 Additional information on the history of MGPs in the U.S. is available at the New York State Department of Environmental Conservation.